Porting Applications using Recipes

 crate-name = { path = "patched-crate-folder" }

-Inside this folder you will apply the patches on the crate source and build the recipe.
+Inside this folder you will apply the patches on the crate source and rebuild the recipe.

 Cleanup